List of Caribbean music genres

 The history of Caribbean music originates from the history of the Caribbean itself.
 That history is one of the native land invaded by outsiders; violence, slavery, and even genocide factor in.

-Following Christopher Columbus' 1492 landing, Spain claimed the entire region as its own.
-That didn't sit well with either the natives or Spain's European neighbors; within a few years, bloody battles raged across the islands of the Caribbean, fought by Spain, France, England, Denmark, and the Netherlands.
-All these battles (and diseases brought from Europe) decimated the native tribes, with entire cultures wiped out.
+Following Christopher Columbus' landing in 1492, Spain laid claim to the entire Caribbean.
+This claim was met with dissatisfaction from both the natives and Spain's neighbors in Europe; within a few years, bloody battles between the European powers raged across the region.
+These battles, alongside the various European diseases which accompanied them, decimated the native tribes who inhabited the islands.

 Thus the Caribbean was colonized as part of the various European empires.
 Native cultures were further eroded when the Europeans imported African slaves to work the sugar and coffee plantations on their island colonies.
 In many cases, native cultures (and native musics) were replaced by those imported from Africa and Europe.

 At this point, whatever common Caribbean culture existed was splintered.
 Each of the European powers had imposed its own culture on the islands they had claimed.
 In the late 20th century, many Caribbean islands gained independence from colonial rule but the European influences can still be heard in the music of each subtly different culture.

 Island-specific culture also informs the music of the Caribbean.
 Every island has its distinct musical styles, all inspired, to one degree or another, by the music brought over from the African slaves.
 As such, most Caribbean music, however unique to its own island culture, includes elements of African music - heavy use of percussion, complex rhythmic patterns, and call-and-response vocals.
 In many cases, the difference between one style and another comes down to the rhythms utilized in each music; every island has its own rhythmic sensibilities.